SoulFireMage/Katiya_Starship/content/mathsummaries/Homotopy Type Theory_ Leverage Map.md

 > *(A ≃ B) ≃ (A = B)*
 > *Equivalence of types is equivalent to equality of types.*

-**Why it matters:** This is the heart of HoTT.
+**Importance:** This is the heart of HoTT.
 It says: *things that behave the same ARE the same*.
 If two types are equivalent (isomorphic in the appropriate sense), there's a path between them in the universe of types.
 You can *transport* along this path—anything you prove about A automatically applies to B.

 This is what mathematicians always wanted but set theory couldn't provide.
 "The reals as Dedekind cuts" and "the reals as Cauchy sequences" are *definitionally equal* once you establish equivalence.

 **2. Function Extensionality (follows from univalence)**
 > *If f(x) = g(x) for all x, then f = g*

-**Why it matters:** Two functions that give the same outputs are equal.
+**Importance:** Two functions that give the same outputs are equal.
 Obvious, right?
 But it's unprovable in basic type theory.
 Univalence gives it to you.
 This is essential for reasoning about functions as first-class objects.

 **3. Higher Inductive Types (HITs)**
 > *You can define types by specifying not just points but also paths (and higher paths) as constructors.*

-**Why it matters:** This lets you build spaces directly.
+**Importance:** This lets you build spaces directly.
 Want a circle?
 One point, one non-trivial loop.
 Want a sphere?
 One point, one 2-path.
 Want to quotient by an equivalence relation?
 Add paths between equivalent points.
 HITs are how HoTT captures topology synthetically.

 **Example:** The circle S¹ is defined by:
 - base : S¹ (a point)